BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/dft.md

 ## Fast Fourier Transform

-The *fast Fourier rransform (FFT)* is an algorithm that computes the *discrete Fourier transform (DFT)* of a sequence, or its inverse.
+The *fast Fourier transform (FFT)* is an algorithm that computes the *discrete Fourier transform (DFT)* of a sequence, or its inverse.
 Fourier analysis converts a signal from its original domain (often time or space) to a representation in the frequency domain and vice versa.

 The FFT is an efficient way to compute the DFT.